-CRI 13.2.2 Abandoned matches In the event that a match which has started is abandoned due to adverse weather before the minimum number of overs (as per the relevant Playing Conditions) are bowled to obtain a result using the Duckworth/Lewis method (D/L) (version to be used as per the relevant Playing Conditions), and cannot be rearranged, then both teams shall be awarded one league point each.

-CRI 13.2.3 Matches which under CRI 13.2.2 cannot be rearranged should be recorded on BUCS Play as 'Abandoned' and an email should be sent to fixtures@bucs.org.uk confirming why the fixture was 'Abandoned' and requesting the allocation of one league point to each team.
+CRI 12.2 Abandoned matches In the event that a match which has started is abandoned due to adverse weather conditions before the minimum number of overs (as per the relevant Playing Conditions) are bowled to obtain a result using the Duckworth/Lewis method (D/L) (version to be used as per the relevant Playing Conditions), then the rearrangement process of REG 14.3 shall apply, with REG 14.5.3 amended so that should the institutions/Playing Entities agree that the fixture cannot be rearranged, the match should be recorded on BUCS Play as 'Abandoned' and an email should be sent to fixtures@bucs.org.uk confirming this (prior to the league results deadline passing) following which both teams will be awarded one league point each.

-CRI 14 Postponed and abandoned knockout competition and playoff fixtures
+CRI 13 Postponed and abandoned knockout competition and playoff fixtures

-CRI 14.1 For all fixtures a reserve day will be scheduled.
+CRI 13.1 For all fixtures a reserve day will be scheduled.

-CRI 14.2 In the event that a match on the first scheduled day is called off up to and including the day of the match, before a ball is bowled, due to one of the reasons listed under REG 14.1.1, then it must be played on the advertised reserve day unless both institutions/Playing Entities agree with the BUCS Executive that an alternate date is suitable.
+CRI 13.2 In the event that a match on the first scheduled day is called off up to and including the day of the match, before a ball is bowled, due to one of the reasons listed under REG 14.1.1, then it must be played on the advertised reserve day unless both institutions/Playing Entities agree with the BUCS Executive that an alternate date is suitable.

-CRI 14.2 In the event that a match which has started on the first scheduled day is abandoned due to adverse weather before the minimum number of overs (as per the relevant Playing Conditions) are bowled to the side batting second, then it shall be continued on the advertised reserve day unless both institutions/Playing Entities agree with the BUCS Executive that an alternate date is suitable.
-For the avoidance of doubt any previously effected reduction in the length of the innings in progress (and any applicable Duckworth/Lewis method (D/L) target) will still apply at the start of the reserve day.
+CRI 13.3 In the event that a match which has started on the first scheduled day is abandoned due to adverse weather before the minimum number of overs (as per the relevant Playing Conditions) are bowled to the side batting second, then it shall be continued on the advertised reserve day unless both institutions/Playing Entities agree with the BUCS Executive that an alternate date is suitable.
+For the avoidance of doubt any previously effected reduction in the length of the innings in progress (and any applicable Duckworth/ Lewis method (D/L) target) will still apply at the start of the reserve day.

-CRI 14.3 Should the minimum number of overs (as per the relevant Playing Conditions) required to be bowled to obtain a result using the Duckworth/Lewis method (D/L) (version to be used as per the relevant Playing Conditions) not be able to be completed across both the first scheduled day and the reserve day, then a bowl out shall be undertaken (as per the relevant Playing Conditions).
+CRI 13.4 Should the minimum number of overs (as per the relevant Playing Conditions) required to be bowled to obtain a result using the Duckworth/Lewis method (D/L) (version to be used as per the relevant Playing Conditions) not be able to be completed across both the first scheduled day and the reserve day, then a bowl out shall be undertaken (as per the relevant Playing Conditions).

-CRI 14.4 Where it is absolutely certain on a reserve day that there will be no play, or insufficient play to obtain a result under these regulations and that a bowl out (as per the relevant Playing Conditions) will be required, if the home side advises the visiting side in sufficient time to prevent travel and if the visiting side accepts that there is no prospect of sufficient play, then the visiting side may opt not to travel.
+CRI 13.5 Where it is absolutely certain on a reserve day that there will be no play, or insufficient play to obtain a result under these regulations and that a bowl out (as per the relevant Playing Conditions) will be required, if the home side advises the visiting side in sufficient time to prevent travel and if the visiting side accepts that there is no prospect of sufficient play, then the visiting side may opt not to travel.
 In these circumstances, both teams would be required to have a qualified umpire present to oversee the bowl out in two separate locations with the two teams concerned.

-CRI 15 League points
+CRI 14 League points

-CRI 15.1 Three points shall be awarded for a win, 1.5 points for a tie, one for an abandoned match (note CRI 13) and no points for a loss.
+CRI 14.1 Three points shall be awarded for a win, 1.5 points for a tie, one for an abandoned/postponed match which cannot be rearranged (note CRI 12) and no points for a loss.

-CRI 15.2 Where a walkover has been awarded/conceded (REG 13), three points shall be given to the non-offending team and three points deducted from the offending team.
+CRI 14.2 Where a walkover has been awarded/conceded (REG 13), three points shall be given to the non-offending team and three points deducted from the offending team.

-CRI 15.3 No points will be awarded to either team in the case of a void fixture.
+CRI 14.3 No points will be awarded to either team in the case of a void fixture.

-CRI 16 Calculating final league positions
+CRI 15 Calculating final league positions